Goals

 max_recover_amount

 , which defines the maximum size of the Peg Keeper Swap that can be performed in this swap.
-This is to prevent a huge Peg Keeper Swap from happening.swap_amount_to_reach_fr
+This is to prevent a huge Peg Keeper Swap from happening. - Check if another Peg Keeper Swap has been run in the same block.
+Continue if no swaps have been run.

 max_recover_amount